 - Published in National Wildlife Magazine, Bird Watcher's Digest, and WildBird Magazine

-Melissa has been writing about birding and wild birds for The Spruce and other print and online publications for more than a decade.
+Melissa has been writing about birding and wild birds for The Spruce and other print and online publications for more than a decade and has been birding for more than 30 years.
 Her work has appeared in Bird Watcher's Digest, WildBird Magazine, and National Wildlife Magazine, as well as in various Audubon chapter newsletters and other bird-friendly publications and blogs.

 Melissa has coordinated birding presentations for county fairs and served on the planning committee for the Great Salt Lake Bird Festival for seven years.

-Melissa is a largely self-taught birder and has attended a wide variety of lectures, presentations, and seminars at birding festivals, nature centers, and conservation events.
+Melissa has attended a wide variety of lectures, presentations, and seminars at birding festivals, nature centers, and conservation events.
 She has worked with licensed bird rehabilitators, bird feeder manufacturers, and naturalist publishers, and maintains an extensive library of birding reference books, ornithology texts, and field guides from around the world.

 Melissa received several writing awards throughout school, including independent poetry awards and publication in her high school's creative writing magazine.
 She was also awarded The Margaret Macmillan Writing Award for Undergraduate Students from Western Michigan University's Department of History and the College of Arts and Sciences in 1997.